MingjiaLiu1995/RUN_WITH_DEV_KIT/RUN_WITH_DEV_KIT.md

-# Run the add-in with Office Add-in Development Kit
+# Run the add-in with Office Add-in Development Kit extension
 The simpliest way to run this add-in project is using Office Add-in Development Kit.
 Here are steps to follow: